-136. The changes in revenue from 2014/15 to 2015/16 year are due to:
+136. The changes in revenue from 2015/16 to 2016/17 year are due to:

-- changes to the underlying charges that have resulted from the application of a a) starting price adjustment equivalent to an average price change of -0.36% (as per the DPP Determination, set by the Commerce Commission, which regulates the allowable revenue of non-exempt electricity distributors (including Powerco)); - pass through of a decrease in transmission charges and other pass through b) costs such as council rates and Electricity Authority and Commerce Commission levies which adds a further -0.1% to the overall price decrease; - adjustments to Powerco's forecasts of chargeable quantities to reflect historical c) regional trends, including the number of ICPs and associated volume and demand growth; - d) re-balancing of our charges across regions and consumer groups to ensure that our charges better align with our underlying costs.
-This helps to ensure that all consumers across our various regions and consumer groups pay a fair and equitable amount which reflects their utilisation of our network and the costs associated with their supply; - e) the migration of consumers between consumer groups and other changes as detailed in table 1.
+- a) changes to the underlying charges that have resulted from the application of a CPI adjustment equivalent to an average price change of 0.5% (as per the DPP Determination, set by the Commerce Commission, which regulates the allowable revenue of non-exempt electricity distributors (including Powerco)); - b) pass through of an increase in transmission charges and other pass through costs such as council rates and Electricity Authority and Commerce Commission levies which adds a further 1.1% to the overall price increase; - c) adjustments to Powerco's forecasts of chargeable quantities to reflect historical regional trends, including the number of ICPs and associated volume and demand growth; - d) re-balancing of our charges across regions and consumer groups to ensure that our charges better align with our underlying costs.
+This helps to ensure that all consumers across our various regions and consumer groups pay a fair and equitable amount which reflects their utilisation of our network and the costs associated with their supply; - e) the migration of consumers between consumer groups such as the migration of approximately 200 customers from the T06 price category to the T22 price category.
+This migration of customers results in a higher revenue forecast for the 69-299 kVA consumer group at the expense of a lower mass market forecast (and other changes as detailed in table 1); - f) adjustments to individual asset based pricing to reflect revised demands and asset allocations for customers that are in the 300 kVA consumer groups.